espressif/esp-idf/examples/peripherals/rmt_tx/README.md

 * Programming fail

-    * To check whether the hardware connection is correct, you can run `make monitor` and reboot your board to see if there are any output logs.
+    * Hardware connection is not correct: run `make monitor`, and reboot your board to see if there is any output logs.
-    * Your download baud-rate is too high. please lower your download baud-rate in menuconfig and try again.
+    * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

-If any problems that can't be resolved, please open an issue in GitHub(https://github.com/espressif/esp-idf/issues), we will reply to you soon.
+For any technical queries, please open an [issue] (https://github.com/espressif/esp-idf/issues) on GitHub.
+We will get back to you soon.